scailo/ts-sdk/docs/classes/GeneralSettings.md

 # Class: GeneralSettings

-Describes the available general settings
+Describes the data structure of general settings on the platform

 **`Generated`**